pkic/pqccm/_index.md

 **EJBCA**

-EJBCA PKI software can create CAs and issue X.509 certificates signed using Post-Quantum algorithms.
+EJBCA PKI can create CAs and issue X.509 certificates signed using Post-Quantum algorithms.
 Available as open source software and containers with support for Dilithium and Falcon from [EJBCA 8.0](https://www.keyfactor.com/press-releases/keyfactor-makes-quantum-leap-with-post-quantum-pki-and-signing-capabilities/).

 ## Fortanix